logwet/blinded/README.md

 Contributions are welcome.
 This mod is licensed under the GPL-3.0, meaning any forks/derivative works must also be open source and licensed under the GPL-3.0.
-If you fork the mod and publish the distribution (without the intention of merging your changes upstream) please change the name from Noverworld to a suitably distinct alternative to avoid confusion.
+If you fork the mod and publish the distribution (without the intention of merging your changes upstream) please change the name from Blinded to a suitably distinct alternative to avoid confusion.